-The festival takes place on the first three Fridays and Saturdays of October, and in 2017 it happens on the weekends of October 6-7, 13-14 and 20-21.
+The festival occurs on the first three Fridays and Saturdays of October, and in 2018 it’s scheduled to take place on the weekends of October 5-6, 12-13 and 19-20.

 Doors open at 7:30 and the place starts to fill up by around 9 pm (plus or minus).

 You can tell that the Vancouver Oktoberfest event is a pretty good rendition of the original world-famous Munich festival when you notice that the majority of people attending are of Germanic descent.
 Yes, those Germans like to have fun, they love their beers, and they celebrate the season seriously at the Alpen Club!

 For details about the Vancouver Alpen Club’s Oktoberfest celebrations, see below.
 For information about other similar events in the Lower Mainland, click Vancouver Oktoberfest Events.

 The Vancouver Oktoberfest event takes place at the Vancouver Alpen Club in a large and festively-decorated beer hall-type room at 4875 Victoria Drive.
 The venue is just south of Kingsway and a 5-minute drive east of Mountain View Cemetery.